gkwaerp/swift-numeric-springing/README.md

     self.rotateSpring?.updateTargetValue(self.rotationValue)
 }
 ```
 Tapping `rotateView` will now cause it to rotate with a spring.
-Note also that the target value can be updated at any time, and will dynamically feed the animation closure with the correct animation values.
+Note also that the target value can be updated at any time, and the spring will dynamically feed the animation closure with the correct animation values.

 In addition to `createBasicSpring`, there is also factory method called `createCustomSpring` -- this allows you to tweak the various parameters to get the desired effect.